 This is a shitty part of the HR job, and in many cases, the HR folks lose their jobs as soon as all the lay off administrative paperwork is complete.
 They are literally working themselves out of a job and there is nothing to look forward to and no time to conduct personal job searches.

 If you had to conduct a layoff, would you go into the situation happy and smiling or full of dread?
 Any normal person would be scared, nervous, and anxious.
 If you are an HR person that is keeping their job, you are embarrassed.
-These are not the emotions that make for a smooth transition.
+These are not the emotions that make a smooth transition.

 If you are early in your HR or management career, I make the following suggestion for a smoother transition.
 To this day, I still practice every bullet point below:

 - Put together an outline of talking points for anyone that has ANYTHING to say.
 Work with marketing if you can.
-Where we may have not have too much experience with lay offs, there is often a sr. marketing person in the company that understands internal messaging and can help with consistency.
+Where we may not have had too much experience with lay offs, there is often a sr. marketing person in the company that understands internal messaging and can help with consistency.

 - Talk to your peers that have conducted lay offs and pick their brain for any advice they may have.